Last Update:This page is best viewed on a computer display screen.

 Lead Up to the Battle of Gettysburg – What Happened Before July, 1863?

 The first shots of the Civil War were fired at Fort Sumter, South Carolina, on April 12, 1861.
-Sectional tensions had been boiling for several decades over the issue of slavery.
-Lincoln’s election in 1860 was the last straw for South Carolina, a southern state that seceded from the Union on December 20, 1860.
-These southern states quickly followed: Mississippi (Jan 9), Florida (Jan 10), Alabama (Jan 11), Georgia (Jan 19), Louisiana (Jan 26), and Texas (Feb 1).
+Meanwhile, sectional tensions had been boiling for several decades over the issue of slavery.
+Finally, Abraham Lincoln’s 1860 election tipped South Carolina over the edge, and that southern state seceded from the Union on December 20, 1860.
+Likewise, six southern states quickly followed: Mississippi (Jan 9), Florida (Jan 10), Alabama (Jan 11), Georgia (Jan 19), Louisiana (Jan 26), and Texas (Feb 1).
 By February 18, 1861, the Confederate States of America (CSA) had assembled and elected a president, Jefferson Davis.

 Lincoln was inaugurated on March 4, 1861.
 A month later, when Lincoln tried to reinforce federal control of Fort Sumter, South Carolina pounded the fort with cannon fire until the Kentucky-born federal commander, Maj.
 Robert Anderson, surrendered.